tweag/nickel/RATIONALE.md

 CUE is quite a different beast.
 It focuses on data validation rather than boilerplate removal.
 To do so, it sacrifices flexibility by not supporting not only general recursion, but even general functions, in exchange of a particularly well-behaved system.
-In CUE, everything is basically a type (more precisely the type of a record, called objects in JSON): concrete values are just types so constrained that they only have one inhabitant.
+In CUE, everything is basically a type: concrete values are just types so constrained that they only have one inhabitant.
 These types forms a lattice, which means they come with a union and an intersection operation.

 This provides:
 - Merging: combine mixed schemas and values together in a well behaved way